Great to have you back, Rush Lindbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Well, that happened in 06, by the way, too.

-We've got to make some intelligent choices here, and it's absolutely essential that what's we must turn out in droves in order to overcome this idea.
+We've got to make some intelligent choices here, and it's absolutely essential that we must turn out in droves in order to overcome this idea.

 Frankly, it's still 14 months out, but I don't think that's a problem here.